-Scott Colletti has over 25 years’ experience in managing all aspects of a third-generation flooring business.
-His vision, understanding and professionalism has allowed him to respond to the changing times and create a successful commercial restoration and door business, adding to the already productive flooring company.
+Scott Colletti has over 25 years of experience in managing all aspects of a third-generation flooring business.
+His vision, understanding, and professionalism have allowed him to respond to the changing times and create a successful commercial restoration and door business, adding to the already productive flooring company.
 His dedication to his family and employees allowed him to proceed with a successful transition and keep the integrity of a business that takes care of the employees and values the community that has supported them.

 Scott’s enthusiasm and creativity have inspired him to become an owner of That Meetball Place in Patchogue.
 This illustrates his passion for food and the opportunity to create a place where loved ones can gather.